PRACTICAL ASPECTS OF THE

 A. INDUSTRIAL COMPANIES: in this sector is necessary to analyze four types of inventories: raw materials, finished products, in-process and spare parts.

 a.
-Finished product: if the company properly prepares a plan of value generation, is easy to determine for the different times of the year the levels of finished product inventory, in accordance with the estimation of the demand.
+Finished product: if the company properly prepares a plan of value generation, it is easy to determine for the different times of the year the levels of finished product inventory, in accordance with the estimation of the demand.
 Arithmetically it is:

-If: final inventory (budgeted)
+If: final inventory (budgeted) Ii: initial inventory.

 The periodic control of the results with the budgets indicates if they are due to make a greater or smaller number of units in each type, depending on the success that has been obtained when projecting the sales.

 That way we have an element of control and analysis.
-The periodic revision obeys to a master plan that contemplates the projection of cash flow, the seasonality of the sales, the elasticity of the production, and the flexibility of the company to adapt to the changes that appear during the exercise.
+The periodic revision obeys a master plan that contemplates the projection of cash flow, the seasonality of the sales, the elasticity of the production, and the flexibility of the company to adapt to the changes that appear during the exercise.
 The feedback will set the standards to take the pertinent measures.

 b.
-Products in process: using the great advances of industrial engineering, after a conscientious study of methods of work and distribution of the plant, it comes to the measurement of the time of processing.
+Products in the process: using the great advances of industrial engineering, after a conscientious study of methods of work and distribution of the plant, it comes to the measurement of the time of processing.

 The optimal amount of units in production is a function of the time of the process, the capacity of the plant, the prognosis of sales, and the number of finished products that are defined as political considering the qualitative aspects.

 c.
-Raw materials: each company should proceed to determine a level of minimum stock as a safety margin, sum to which the amounts will be added to the order, based on the following variables:
+Raw materials: each company should proceed to determine a level of minimum stock as a safety margin, the sum to which the amounts will be added to the order, based on the following variables:

 - Amount of units to produce